 Purple sprouting broccoli

 We love this over-wintering variety of broccoli.
-In the Pacific Northwest, we plant it in August or September and it rewards us in early April with an entire month of succulent purple florets.
+In the somewhat milder Pacific Northwest climate, we planted it in August or September and it rewarded us in early April with an entire month of succulent purple florets.
+Here in central Virginia, the plants require a cold frame or hoop house.

 Growing notes: We stake the young plants in the late fall to help them withstand windy winter conditions.
 Keep harvesting the florets continuously once they start forming, and they will continue to form for the entire month of April.